sarvalabs/js-moi-sdk/docs/source/logic.rst

     const receipt = await ix.wait();
     console.log(receipt); // { ... }

+    // if you want to view the result of the logic interaction
+    // you can use the result() method

+    // for example
+    // const result = await ix.result(); // { ... }

 If you wish to externally pass `fuelLimit` or `fuelPrice`, pass the options as